Wil Myers Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Wil Myers (.205 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+On Thursday, Wil Myers (.205 on-base percentage in past 10 games, 52 points below season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 12:35 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Cardinals.
+In his last game he had a hitless showing (0-for-3) against the Cardinals.

 Wil Myers Game Info & Props vs. the Cardinals